 Most important for each vending operator is that new vend pricing, up to $3.50, were established and accepted by the customers and the locations.
 There were no complaints by any location as to the higher prices; value was clearly perceived.

 Some vending operators drop the sales from the gum/mint module to calculate machine level SKU profitability.
 However, if the gum/mint modular sales are not included, the question is raised: why even carry such products with a vend price at $0.75 per unit?
 Vending operators are considering such price points as detrimental to the machine and are placing premium gum and mint products that vend at $1.50.

 Scott Meskin, president of Black Tie Services in Baltimore, Md., concluded in reviewing these and similar results: “The placement of premium products provides Black Tie with an opportunity to increase pricing and improve profitability in a wide range of other products in our machines.
 Having the low price in the gum/mint module runs contrary to our program to provide premium products in all categories.”

 Results must be monitored

 The placement of the premium products was not successful in every machine.
 The vending operator must have the SKU level data and machine profitability report to track the results.

-In addition, as Michael Cascione Jr., operations manager of CC Vending in the Bronx, N.Y., stated: “CC Vending needs the cooperation and support of the product suppliers such as Kraft/Cadbury to provide the premium products that will sell and to make them available through the vend product distributors.”
+In addition, as Michael Cascione Jr., operations manager of CC Vending in the Bronx, N.Y. stated: “CC Vending needs the cooperation and support of the product suppliers such as Kraft /Cadbury to provide the premium products that will sell and to make them available thought the vend product distributors.”

-Furthermore, the vending operator must carefully manage a successful premium product placement program.
+Furthermore, the vending operator must carefully manage successful premium product placement program.

 The next test Vending Consultants is considering is to place premium products in all the spirals with vend prices between $1.50 to $5, removing all the regular products.
-Vending operators and product suppliers who are interested in participating are encouraged to contact me.
+If you, both vending operators and product suppliers are interested in participating, please contact me.